Rajpratik71/zfs_wiki/Ubuntu-16.04-Root-on-ZFS.md

     # apt install --yes --no-install-recommends linux-image-generic
     # apt install --yes zfs-initramfs

+4.6  For LUKS installs only:

+    # apt install --yes cryptsetup

+    # mkdir /etc/keys
+    # dd bs=64 count=1 if=/dev/urandom of=/etc/keys/root.key
+    # chmod 600 /etc/keys/root.key
+    # cryptsetup luksAddKey /dev/disk/by-id/scsi-SATA_disk1-part1 /etc/keys/root.key
+    # echo luks1 UUID=$(blkid -s UUID -o value \
+          /dev/disk/by-id/scsi-SATA_disk1-part1) /etc/keys/root.key \
+          luks,discard,keyscript=/bin/cat > /etc/crypttab

+    # vi /etc/initramfs-tools/initramfs.conf
+    Add these lines:
+    export KEYFILE_PATTERN="/etc/keys/*.key"
+    UMASK=077

+    # vi /etc/initramfs-tools/hooks/cryptkeyfile
+    #!/bin/sh
+    mkdir -p "$DESTDIR/etc/keys"
+    cp /etc/keys/root.key "$DESTDIR/etc/keys"

+    # chmod +x /etc/initramfs-tools/hooks/cryptkeyfile

+    # echo /dev/mapper/luks1 / zfs defaults 0 0 >> /etc/fstab

+    # vi /etc/udev/rules.d/99-local-crypt.rules
+    ENV{DM_NAME}!="", SYMLINK+="$env{DM_NAME}"
+    ENV{DM_NAME}!="", SYMLINK+="dm-name-$env{DM_NAME}"

+    # ln -s mapper/luks1 /dev/luks1

+**Caution**: It is important that the keyfile and the initrd (which contains the keyfile) are only readable by root.
+If anyone can read the keyfile on the running system, they can decrypt the disk.
+The keyfile is permissioned directly in the instructions above, and the initrd is handled by the `UMASK` setting in `/etc/initramfs-tools/initramfs.conf`.

+**Notes:**
+* The keyfile is [hashed by LUKS as a passphrase](http://www.saout.de/pipermail/dm-crypt/2010-May/000792.html).
+The recommendation from the maintainer (in that same source) is to provide “some more bits” of entropy, but there is no mention of how much.
+[NIST SP 800-90B (2nd Draft), section 3.1.5.1.2](http://csrc.nist.gov/publications/drafts/800-90/draft-sp800-90b.pdf) says that the input entropy should be “2×” to ensure full-entropy output from the hash function.
+Accordingly, the keyfile is 64-bytes (512 bits), twice the 256 bits of the SHA-256 hash function.
+This is probably overkill by another factor of two, given that the strength of the encryption key is 128 bits.
+* The use of keyscript=/bin/cat and /etc/initramfs-tools/hooks/cryptkeyfile are to work-around [cryptsetup: crypt asks passphrase instead of using keyfile](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=786578).
+* The entry in `/etc/fstab` is a work-around for [cryptsetup does not support ZFS](https://bugs.launchpad.net/ubuntu/+source/cryptsetup/+bug/1612906).
+* The 99-local-crypt.rules file and symlink in /dev are a work-around for [grub-probe assuming all devices are in /dev](https://bugs.launchpad.net/ubuntu/+source/grub2/+bug/1527727).

 4.6  Install GRUB

+**Note:** When using LUKS, installing GRUB will fail.
+Choose “Yes” to continue.
+This will be resolved later.

 Choose one of the following options: